samuel-username/JavaScript_Features/README.md

 # JavaScript Features

-This project is a compilation of several modified articles about EcmaScript from the year 2015 and continuous.
+This project is a compilation and modification of several articles about EcmaScript from the year 2015 and continuous.

 ## Table of Content